Child Support Attorneys in San Antonio, TX

 How Child Support Is Calculated in Texas

-In Texas, child support payments are calculated based on legal guidelines and set formulas.
+In Texas, the child support amount is calculated based on legal guidelines and set formulas.
 You can use the Texas Attorney General’s monthly child support calculator as a guide to understand what compensation you are entitled to.
-Although the entirety of Texas law is complex, there are basics factors to consider.
+Although the entirety of Texas law is complex, there are basic factors to consider.

 Read About Basic Factors For Calculation

-• Financial support must be provided until the child reaches the age of 18 or graduates high school unless the child is medically dependent.
+• A certain child support amount must be provided until the child reaches the age of 18 or graduates high school, unless the child is medically dependent.

-• The courts can order periodic, lump, or annual payments, or any combination of the three.
+• The child support orders may decide periodic, lump, or annual payments or any combination of the three.

 • The courts can order payments to be made automatically through the withholding of income.